Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 The background Prefabs are primitive shapes devoid of color or texture.
 Later Randomizers will take care of those aspects.

 * **Action**: Set the rest of the properties (except for `Seed`) according to the image below.
+That is, Depth = 0, Separation Distance = 0.5, Placement Area = (6,6).
 The `Seed` attribute is the seed used for the underlying random sampler and does not need to match the image shown.

 <p align="center">
 <img src="Images/background_randomizer.png" width = "400"/>
 </p>

 * **Action**: Click on the **▷** (play) button located at the top middle section of the editor to run your simulation.